Share your good practices in supporting women entrepreneurs.

 - Securing long- term viability of the WEgate brand

-The WEgate community is the European WE community of practice, that focuses on engaging a growing and diverse number of stakeholders supporting women entrepreneurs across Europe.
-The main objective of the WEgate community is to enhance WE by facilitating networking, peer-learning and sharing good practices between actors in order to improve the support effectively delivered to women entrepreneurs and to motivate more women to start their business or to support the development of their business across Europe.
-At the same time, contributing to the public policy processes for improving WE-related conditions, advocating and representing the interests of the women entrepreneurs in front of WE-related institutions and relevant stakeholders.
+The WEgate community is the European WE community of practice that focuses on engaging a growing and diverse number of stakeholders supporting women entrepreneurs across Europe.
+The main objective of the WEgate community is to enhance WE by facilitating networking, peer-learning, and sharing good practices between actors to improve the support effectively delivered to women entrepreneurs and motivate more women to start their business or support the development of their business across Europe.
+At the same time, contributing to the public policy processes for improving WE-related conditions, advocating and representing the women entrepreneurs’ interests in front of WE-related institutions and relevant stakeholders.

 Objectives of the call for good practices